jsfaint/gen_tags.vim/README.md

   * `:EditExt`

-    Edit an extend configuration file for this project, use for add third-party library ctags database<br>
+    Edit an extend configuration file for this project, use for add third-party library ctags database</br>
     The extend database will be generate automatically.

     e.g.: For libpcap under `e:\src\libpcap-1.3.0` add the following content to `ext.conf`